How To Transplant Pepper Plants – Simple Guide

 Pruning shears are used to cut away any additional sprouts at the base of their stem.
 Each seed cell should have just one plant.
 I have heard of some gardeners allowing multiple plants to compete in close proximity, but I’ve yet to experiment with this.
 I recommend just one plant per pot.

 Note: You’ll also want pruning shears if you plan to top off your peppers.
-Learn more about pruning here.
+Learn more about pruning pepper plants.

 3. Potting Soil